LoriBettencourt/DataAnalysis-HousingInsecurity-Tableau/README.md

 So, as I am still interested in the issues surrounding housing insecurity, I decided to continue my research with this case study.

+## Definitions
+According to ["A Guide to Counting Unsheltered Homeless People"](https://www.hudexchange.info/sites/onecpd/assets/File/Guide-for-Counting-Unsheltered-Homeless-Persons.pdf) by the U.S. Department of Housing and Urban Development or [HUD](https://www.hud.gov/), the following definitions apply to the populations in this study.

+An unsheltered homeless person resides:
+• In a place not meant for human habitation, such as cars, parks, sidewalks, abandoned buildings (on the street).

+A sheltered homeless person resides:
+• In an emergency shelter.
+• In transitional housing or supportive housing for homeless persons who originally came from the streets or emergency shelters.

 ## Analysis Task
 Let's look specifically at housing insecurity trends from 2010 until 2016:
 1. Which 2 years had the highest and lowest homelessness percentages of the U.S. Population?